Sdoof/final_project/README.md

 - load_model()        - loads the model saved as a pickle file.
 Predicts trading signal.
 Calls execute_order()
 - execute_order()     - based on prediction uses create_order() method from tpqoa helper class to enter market order
 - close_out()         - if a prespecified number of streaming datapoints have been passed closes open order and stops program

+**FIVE PYTHON SCRIPT**
+This is a python script of the trading strategy shown in the fourth notebook...